 The 2000 population of the greater Stinson Beach community planning area was approximately 751 (per the 2000 census) within a land area of 384 acres.
 According to the Marin County Community Development Agency, there are currently 751 housing units with a future development potential of 210 additional units (which includes 76 second units), with maximum population of 2,176 under current zoning designations.
-The proposed population is determined by taking the total buildout housing units and multiplying by the proposed persons per household of 2.26.
-However, in the case of Stinson Beach, not all units are occupied on a full-time basis and the maximum population and the potential population increase may be inaccurate projections.
+The proposed population is determined by taking the total buildout housing units and multiplying by the estimated persons per household, 2.26.
+However, in the case of Stinson Beach, not all units are occupied on a full-time basis and the maximum population.
+The potential population increase may significantly less than that shown by standard methods of projection.

-Summertime and weekend visitors greatly increase the District's normal water demands.
-The population of the small community can easily reach 10,000 visitors on any given weekend from July trough October.
-The District produced 185 acrefeet of water in 2000, which equates to approximately 230 gallons per day per dwelling unit.
+Summertime and weekend visitors greatly increase the SBCWD's normal water demand.
+The population of the small community can reach 10,000 visitors on weekends from July trough October.
+The District produced 185 acre-feet of water in 2000, which equates to approximately 230 gallons per day per dwelling unit.
 There is a maximum daily treatment plant capacity of 288,000 gallons per day for 691 residential and 28 non-residential connections.
+5